kwaigon/cross-browser-flex-layout/README.md

 ##Demo?

-Supporting site with some demos cam be found here: [Cross Browser Flex Layout](http://flex.illusiana.net)
+Supporting site with some demos can be found here: [Cross Browser Flex Layout](http://flex.illusiana.net)

 ##Usage

 Just drop compiled layout.css file from layout folder and you are good to go.
-More on how to use classes see supporting website.
+More on how to use classes please refer to supporting website.